hazmi-badrunsham/hotel-booking-system-javafx/README.md

 # 🏨 Hotel Booking System (JavaFX Prototype)

-This is a JavaFX-based Hotel Booking System prototype built for a Software Design and Architecture course at IIUM.
+This is a JavaFX-based Hotel Booking System prototype built for a Software Design and Architecture course.
 The application demonstrates key software engineering principles including Layered Architecture and the Factory Method Design Pattern.

 ## ✨ Features
 - Customer registration and booking interface